NDR-US/ceyo-site/SECURITY.md

 # Security Policy

-## Reporting a Vulnerability
+## Reporting Security Issues

-If you discover a security vulnerability related to the CEYO reference implementation or documentation, please report it responsibly.
+If you discover a security vulnerability in the CEYO project, please report it responsibly.

-Send vulnerability reports to:

-security@ceyo.dev

-Please include:

-• A clear description of the vulnerability
-• Steps required to reproduce the issue
-• Any relevant proof-of-concept code
-• Potential impact of the vulnerability

-We aim to acknowledge reports within **72 hours**.
+Do not open public issues for security vulnerabilities.

+Instead, contact the project maintainer directly so the issue can be reviewed and addressed before public disclosure.

 ## Scope

-This repository contains a **reference implementation and conceptual architecture** for evidentiary infrastructure in AI systems.
+This repository contains experimental research code and reference implementations related to evidentiary infrastructure for AI systems.

-Security considerations primarily relate to:

-• Artifact integrity
-• Cryptographic verification mechanisms
-• Key management practices
-• Artifact schema validation

-Operational deployments should implement additional protections such as:

-• Hardware Security Modules (HSM)
-• Secure key rotation policies
-• Trusted key registries
-• Environment isolation
+The code has not undergone formal security auditing and should not be used in production environments without independent security review.

 ## Responsible Disclosure

-Please do not publicly disclose vulnerabilities until they have been reviewed and addressed.

-We appreciate responsible disclosure and collaboration in improving the security of the CEYO architecture.
+Researchers and contributors are encouraged to report vulnerabilities responsibly and allow time for investigation before public disclosure.